Immunity – our natural defence against infections

 A healthy respiratory system

 To most 21st century dwellers, the terms smallpox, tuberculosis and typhoid recall thoughts of period novels, settler days and times gone by.
 While social and medical developments have all but eliminated these historic threats, they have been replaced by a new set of immune challenges.
-Asthma, sinusitis and ‘flu epidemics are now household names.
+Asthma, sinusitis, influenza and corona-viruses are now household names.

 These changes and their effects on immunity are incorporated into an increasingly popular theory known as the hygiene hypothesis.
 When we are born, the immune system knows little about fighting infection.
 It is only through exposure to microbes – vaginal birth, breastfeeding, playing in the dirt, sharing germs with other children and contracting infections that immune competence develops.
 With vaccinations, antibiotics and the use of modern sanitising soaps almost universal, our immune systems have lost much of their opportunity to develop effectively.
 Immune energy is instead directed at a range of what should be innocuous invaders in the body – foods we eat and plant pollens we breathe.